|4.4 / 5

-Other Notable Features: No foreign transaction fee (See rates and fees), free night award each year on card anniversary (category 1-6 room), $300 hotel credit, Priority Pass lounge membership, $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer, up to $100 credit for Global Entry/TSA PreCheck, complimentary Gold elite status, earn Platinum status each year after $75,000 in card spend, 25% point bonus on hotel stays, enhanced room upgrades, 2 p.m. checkout, welcome gifts, dedicated elite reservation line, priority late checkout, ultimate reservation guarantee, free premium in-room internet
+Other Notable Features: No foreign transaction fee (See rates and fees), receive one Night Award each year after your card renewal month (category 1-6 room, up to 85,000 points, resort fees may apply), Priority Pass lounge membership, up to $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer when you book direct, up to $100 credit for Global Entry/TSA PreCheck, complimentary Platinum elite status, 50% point bonus on hotel stays, enhanced room upgrades, 4 p.m. checkout, welcome gifts, dedicated elite reservation line, ultimate reservation guarantee, free premium in-room internet

 Marriott Bonvoy Brilliant American Express Card Review: More Details

 If you frequent Marriott Bonvoy hotels and prefer to inject a bit of luxury into your vacations, the Marriott Bonvoy Brilliant American Express card is laden with plush perks.
-On top of an enormous introductory bonus, the card offers a great rate on Marriott Bonvoy purchases – making it easy to fast-track your way to your next award night.
+On top of a solid introductory offer, the card offers a great rate on Marriott Bonvoy purchases – making it easy to fast-track your way to your next award night.

-Additionally, the card offers a bevy of travel credits and luxury benefits like lounge access and automatic elite status.
-On the downside, the card charges a steep annual fee of $450, putting it out of reach for more moderate spenders.
+Additionally, the card offers a bevy of travel credits and luxury benefits like lounge access and automatic Platinum elite status.
+On the downside, the card charges a steep Annual Fee of $650, putting it out of reach for more moderate spenders.

-Each year on your account anniversary, the Marriott Brilliant card offers a free award night with a redemption level up to 50,000 points.
+Each year after your card renewal month, the Marriott Brilliant card offers a free award night with a redemption level up to 85,000 points at participating hotels in the Marriott Bonvoy program (hotels may have resort fees).
 You’ll just need to be sure to use your certificate quickly, as it expires after 12 months.

 Marriott Bonvoy Brilliant cardholders can rack up points easily, thanks to a good rewards rate on travel and dining purchases.
-Users earn the most on Marriott Bonvoy stays, which bring in 6 points per dollar.
-The card also offers 3 points per dollar at U.S. restaurants and on directly booked flights and 2 points per dollar on other eligible purchases.
+Users earn the most on stays at hotels participating in the Marriott Bonvoy® program, which will get you 6 points per dollar you spend.
+The card also offers 3 points per dollar at restaurants worldwide and on directly booked flights and 2 points per dollar on other eligible purchases.